-Familiarize Teachers with the Summer Curriculum and How to Teach It how to teach it.
+Familiarize Teachers with the Summer Curriculum and How to Teach It

+The most important objective of teacher training is to familiarize teachers with the summer curriculum and help instruct them in how to teach it.
 In the district in which the highest proportion of teachers surveyed reported that they felt well prepared, training consisted of three hours on the ELA and three hours on the mathematics curriculum before the summer program began.
 A large proportion of these teachers had previously taught in the summer program and used the curriculum in a prior summer; these factors also might have contributed to teachers' sense of preparation.